 3-year-old killed in French Quarter shooting died from self-inflicted gunshot

-NEW ORLEANS - A toddler that was shot and killed in a French Quarter home on Tuesday reportedly used a firearm left unattended with the safety off to fire a shot that killed her.
+NEW ORLEANS - A toddler that was killed in a French Quarter home on Tuesday reportedly used a firearm left unattended with the safety off to fire the shot that killed her.

 3-year-old Autumn Barthelemy had access to a gun left on the back of the toilet in her home, according to WWLTV.
 The 9mm pistol was loaded and apparently did not have a safety.